pi-hole/docs/docs/guides/misc/tor/using-tor.md

 SocksPort 0.0.0.0:9050
 ```

+!!! note
-**Note:** You should make sure that only your LAN devices are able to access your Pi-hole on port 9050.
+    You should make sure that only your LAN devices are able to access your Pi-hole on port 9050.

 Restart Tor